effectfully-ou/sketches/hierarchical-free-monads-mostly-pointless/README.md

 type App    = Subsystem MonadApp
 ```

-The instances above can be read as "Any subsystem is a `Monad` as long as it's determined by a constraint that that subsumes `Monad`".
+The instances above can be read as "Any subsystem is a `Monad` as long as it's determined by a constraint that subsumes `Monad`".

 `subsystem` allows to embed a, well, subsystem into any supersystem, possibly through another subsystem.